tiprankstipranks

 Any acquisitions we make or new businesses we launch, as well as any dispositions of assets or businesses, involve a degree of risk.

-Acquisitions have been a component of our growth strategy in recent years, and we expect that we may continue to engage in acquisitions or launch new businesses to grow our revenues and meet our other strategic objectives.
+Acquisitions have been a component of our growth strategy and we expect that in the future we may engage in acquisitions or launch new businesses to grow our revenues and meet our other strategic objectives.
 If acquisitions are not successfully integrated with our business, our ongoing operations could be adversely affected.
 Additionally, acquisitions or new businesses may not achieve desired profitability objectives or result in any anticipated successful expansion of the businesses or concepts, causing lower than expected earnings and cash flow and potentially requiring impairment of goodwill and other intangibles.
 Although we review and analyze assets or companies we acquire, such reviews are subject to uncertainties and may not reveal all potential risks.
 Additionally, although we attempt to obtain protective contractual provisions, such as representations, warranties and indemnities, in connection with acquisitions, we cannot offer assurance that we can obtain such provisions in our acquisitions or that they will fully protect us from unforeseen costs of, or liabilities associated with, the acquisitions.
 We may also incur significant costs and diversion of management time and attention in connection with pursuing possible acquisitions even if the acquisition is not ultimately consummated.
 Additionally, we have in the past and may in the future divest assets or businesses.
 Following any such divestitures, we may retain or incur liabilities or costs relating to our previous ownership of the assets or business that we sell.
 Any required payments on retained liabilities or indemnification obligations with respect to past or future asset or business divestitures could have a material adverse effect on our business or results of operations.
 Dispositions may also involve our continued financial involvement in the divested business, such as through transition services agreements and guarantees.
-Under these arrangements,performance by the divested businesses or conditions outside our control could adversely affect our business and results of operations.
+Under these arrangements, performance by the divested businesses or conditions outside our control could adversely affect our business and results of operations.
 Further, acquisitions and dispositions are often structured such that the purchase price paid or received by us, as applicable, is subject to post-closing adjustments, whether as a result of net working capital adjustments, contingent payments (i.e., earn-outs) or otherwise.
 Any such adjustments could result in a material change in the consideration paid to or received by us, as applicable, in such transactions.

 Production